six-two/mkdocs-extract-listings-plugin/README.md

 Ignore any listings that are in the given languages.
 They will not appear on the all listings page or in the listings search.

+### default_search_mode

+The default search mode to use for all search pages.
+This can be overwritten by the `data-searchmode` as shown below for individual search boxes.

 ### Search mode

 You can set the search mode via the `data-searchmode` attribute: